kricheso/Tsuru/README.md

 ## How Does Tsuru Work?

-### Development Enviroment
+### Development Environment
 Tsuru will be developed on Apple's Xcode IDE with the Swift programming language.
-Most of the app can be completed with basic iOS development techinques.
-However, there are some more complicated features that need more thourow thought.
+Most of the app can be completed with basic iOS development techniques.
+However, there are some more complicated features that need more thorough thought.
 These concepts are explained below:

 ### Database
 Unlike other SRS applications, Tsuru is uses local storage on the device and does not require users to create accounts.
-Data can be backed up on a cloud or can be transfered between devices.
+Data can be backed up on a cloud or can be transferred between devices.
 Do to this, Tsuru will utilize [Realm](https://realm.io/), an excellent framework for iOS database management.
 The primary data structure that will be utilized in Tsuru is the card set which can be seen below.
 Each card set will three dictionaries.
 The first dictionary can identify a vocabulary word to a corresponding card identifier.
 The second dictionary can identify a definition to a corresponding card identifier.
 And the third dictionary contains the card object's along with the IDs.
-This data structure utilizes a Bi-directional Dictionary to decrease lookup time and increase effientcy of the application.
+This data structure utilizes a Bi-directional Dictionary to decrease lookup time and increase efferently of the application.

 ```swift
 class CardSet {